Monument

 H. Prince. founder.
 Southwark.
 1875.

-The bronze statue of Albert was originally gilded but this was removed in WW1 (or just never got renewed) and the statue was effectively black until the whole monument was restored in the 1990s and unveiled in October 1998.
+Albert is shown holding the catalogue of the Great Exhibition, held in this park in 1851 for which he was the driving force.
+The statue is in bronze and was originally gilded but this was removed in WW1 (or just never got renewed) and the statue was effectively black until the whole monument was restored in the 1990s and unveiled in October 1998.

 This was a troubled commission: the design produced by Marochetti, the sculptor originally chosen, was rejected and then he died.
 Foley took his place but died before casting was complete, followed only a few months later by the man making the cast, Henry Prince.
 Foley's assistant Brock completed Foley's work and presumably Prince also had an assistant who took over.